Faith branding

-Faith branding is the concept of branding religious organizations, leaders, or media programming, in the hope of penetrating a media-driven, consumer-oriented culture more effectively.
+Faith branding or religious branding is the concept of branding religious organizations, leaders, or media programming, in the hope of penetrating a media-driven, consumer-oriented culture more effectively.
 Faith branding treats faith as a product and attempts to apply the principles of marketing in order to "sell" the product.
 Faith branding is a response to the challenge that religious organizations and leaders face regarding how to express their faith in a media-dominated culture.

+In the 2010s, religious marketing had risen substantially over the past two decades due to a confluence of societal changes.